We hope you enjoy this post from guest blogger Rachel Harris from managedmoms.com.

 I wish all of you a healthy fall and winter season ahead, and if you do catch a bug, try the above remedies to get well faster.
 For more Mom-approved tips and tricks, check out my website at managedmoms.com!

-About Our Guest Blogger: Rachel Harris appears Wednesdays at 10 a.m. on the KTVK Channel 3 (Phoenix, Ariz.) show, "Your Life A-Z," with her beauty and parenting segments.
+About Our Guest Blogger: Rachel Harris appears on lifestyle and parenting segments on KTVK Chanell 3 and AZTV's Daily Mix Morning Show.
 Rachel first became a KTVK producer on "Good Morning Arizona!" in 1998.
 In 2003, she helped create the "Your Life A-Z" show.

 Rachel earned her bachelor's degree in journalism from the University of Texas.
 Calling herself the “Manic Managed Mom,” she cheers on her son's hockey team and her daughter's performances in theatre musicals.
 Visit her website at www.managedmoms.com for tips, recipes and fun tidbits about how to keep those manic mom schedules somewhat managed!